-If you really want to get a feel for a country town, stop in at a local pubic house.
+If you really want to get a feel for a country town, stop in at a local public house.
 Victoria's historic Gold Rush era pubs and heritage facades are often the grandest buildings on Main Street and home to some of the best country kitchens and locally brewed ales and beers.
 Local characters propped at the bar will happily help you with directions, or swap a yarn.

 Great Ocean Road